Kyle Higashioka Player Props: Yankees vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff is ninth in MLB with a collective 9.1 strikeouts per nine innings.
+- The Mariners pitching staff ranks ninth in the league with a collective 9.1 strikeouts per nine innings.

-- The Mariners' 3.53 team ERA ranks third among all MLB pitching staffs.
+- The Mariners have the seventh-ranked team ERA among all league pitching staffs (3.73).

-- Mariners pitchers combine to allow the first-fewest home runs in baseball (41 total, 0.8 per game).
+- Mariners pitchers combine to surrender the fewest home runs in baseball (47 total, 0.9 per game).

-- Miller (3-1) takes the mound for the Mariners in his sixth start of the season.
-He has a 1.15 ERA in 31 1/3 innings pitched, with 28 strikeouts.

-- In his last time out on Thursday, the right-hander threw six scoreless innings against the Oakland Athletics while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.